Ball Python vs Bearded Dragon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Ball Python has a typical lifespan of 20-30+ years, while Bearded Dragon lives approximately 10-15 years.
 Health profiles differ significantly between these reptiles.
-Ball Python is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Bearded Dragon faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Ball Python is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Bearded Dragon faces its own health challenges including species-specific conditions.
+Documented health-predisposition counts are comparable, but the diseases and their management are distinct.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health